3-Day Istanbul Itinerary for First-Timers | Turkey

 Once you’ve finished at Galata Tower and if you still have energy after your busy day, why not explore some of Istanbul’s vibrant nightlife.

-There are several spots near Galata Tower that are buzzing after the sun goes down.
-Istiklal Caddesi, Taksim Square or Beyoğlu all have plenty of restaurants to choose from – just head down the little backstreets to find more local (and tasty options).
+Several spots near Galata Tower are buzzing after the sun goes down.
+Istiklal Caddesi, Taksim Square or Beyoğlu have plenty of restaurants to choose from – head down the little backstreets to find more local (and tasty options).

 Also in these areas are plenty of bars (some with live music) and outdoor seating areas.
 And, if you want a big night out there are also some clubs dotted about.